tlakomy/egghead-aws-cdk-workshop/docs/1_hello_world_lambda.md

 5. Test the function using AWS Lambda Console.

    _What happens if we change the implementation of the function in Console and then redeploy?_

+## What we've learned so far:

+- WTF is an AWS Lambda function
+- How to create a new lambda function with AWS CDK
+- How to test a newly deployed lambda function in AWS Console